dunhamsteve/aoc2022/README.md

 - I had to take a different approach for part 2, thought about going back and refining part1.

 - In the Rust version, I got to learn about writing iterators with a directional tree iterator.
+- Went back and reworked lean version to work similar to Rust version.

 **Day 9**